stef-levesque/vscode-perforce/CONTRIBUTING.md

 Test suites are defined in `src/test`

+There are two types of test:

+* **Unit tests**, that do not require the vscode API
+  * A single run can be started using `npm run unittest`
+  * You can also run a watch built that automatically runs the unit tests on every code change with `npm run watchunit`
+  * As the majority of files require the vscode API, the number of tests here is relatively small
+* **Integration tests**, that require the vscode API and run with a vscode window, using the `vscode-test` package
+  * Running the integration tests also includes the unit tests
-A launch configuration is provided to run the tests.
+  * A single run of the integration tests can be started using `npm run integrationtest`, however a launch configuration is provided to run the tests in the debugger.
 Run the `Launch Extension` configuration and it will compile the typescript and open up vscode to run the tests (using the `vscode-test` package).
+  * You should leave the window alone while the tests run.
+If run from the debugger, the results will appear in the DEBUG CONSOLE view.
+  * Note that the integration tests stub the perforce command line.
+There can ocassionally be some 'interference' where error messages appear in the debug log, due to the extension reacting to events / editor windows opened by the test, between tests and after the stub has been destroyed.
+These can generally be ignored as long as they do not cause test failures and the errors do not show up repeatedly.

-Note that this uses tsc directly instead of webpack, as the tests are not included in the webpack build.
+Note that all of the tests use tsc directly instead of webpack, as the tests are not included in the webpack build.

+When you raise a pull request, the continuous integration job will run `npm run test`, which does both of the above - so make sure these pass before raising the pull request.